epurpur/NationalParkService/README.md

   N/A

   ## Usage
 Good solution for finding National Park and Historic site.
-It's presented with a drop down auto-complete list of potential sites and the previously searched button displaying park name and seved for future.
+It's presented with a drop down auto-complete list of potential sites and the previously searched button displaying park name and saved for future.

   ## Deployed Link and Screenshots
   [Deployed Link](https://epurpur.github.io/NationalParkService/)<br>